ohosgg/rnoh/docs/performance.md

 ### Conclusions

-**FlatList is temporarily freezes when elements are added or removed from the list.
-FlatList is also buggy - it jumps to the top and bottom when new elements are added.
+**FlatList temporarily freezes when elements are added or removed from the list.
+FlatList is also buggy - it jumps to the top and sometimes to bottom when new elements are added.
 FlatList needs to be more stable to perform a proper comparison.**

 ## Memory usage